A broad, balanced and inclusive curriculum

 We always welcome music and drama groups to enhance the musical learning and diversity of the curriculum for both staff and pupils.

-When teaching music lessons, we follow the Charanga Music Scheme, an excellent resource that covers all the National Curriculum requirements.
+When teaching music lessons, we follow the Active Music Scheme, an excellent resource that covers all the National Curriculum requirements.
 Each year group has its own plan to follow and a range of musical genres are included.

-Physical Education should involve pupils in the continuous process of planning, performing and evaluating.
+PE should involve pupils in the continuous process of planning, performing and evaluating.
 It should:

 - promote physical activity and healthy lifestyles

 - develop positive attitudes (such as “fair play”, “honest competition”, “good sporting behaviour ”)

 Pupils have two hours of PE timetabled per week through which we develop the fundamental skills of agility, balance and co-ordination.

 In addition children will be given the opportunities to develop their skills in dance, gymnastics, games, athletics as well as swimming in our own pool.

 There is a variety of extra-curricular sports clubs available to all children during, before and after the school day.
 See our clubs page for up to date information.